 We derived gross primary production (GPP) and its partitioning to aboveground net primary production (NPPa), aboveground autotrophic respiration (Ra), and the residual, which we attribute to C allocation belowground as well as measurement error.

-GPP was increased by experimental warming early in the experiment (+22%, P < 0.01), but GPP between ambient and warmed treatments converged beginning in the Summer (late January; Fig. 5a).
+GPP was increased by experimental warming early in the experiment (+22%, P < 0.01), but GPP between ambient and warmed treatments converged beginning in mid-summer (late January; Fig. 5a).
 The drought treatment reduced GPP in both temperature treatments (-15%, P < 0.01).
 These results follow the net C flux measurements (Fig. 2ac).
 The response of NPPa (Fig. 5b) closely followed the results for GPP, with a warming effect early in the experiment (+36%, P < 0.01) and a reduction with drought in both temperature treatments (-25%, P < 0.01).
 The response of Ra (Fig. 5c) also followed GPP, with a stimulation by warming early in the experiment (+39%, P < 0.01) and a modest reduction with drought that was equivalent across temperature treatments (-13%, P < 0.05).
 The allocation of C belowground, as measured by the residual, was decreased by experimental warming throughout the experiment (-11%, P < 0.05) and was unchanged by the drought treatment (+3%, P > 0.1; Fig. 5d).

 GPP partitioning